mthirumalai2905/mostspace/README.md

 <p>Hello!
 I'm Daniel, an enthusiastic full-stack software developer.

 Software design and development have always been my biggest passion, because of its ability to transform idea into reality with the essence of efficiency!
 I particularly find it purposeful therefore enjoyable when learning and building with different brains as a team towards a shared vision.
-With the belief that only magic can surpass technology, I am eager to use my technological skills and creativity to provide service/product to fill in the gaps in this society and make this world a better place.
+With the belief that only magic can surpass technology, I am eager to use my technological skills and creativity to provide service/product to fill in the gaps in this society and make this world a better place.</p>

-I'd love to talk about anything from work to life!</p>

 ## Skills